ross-schlie/exercism-Python-track/grade-school/README.md

 # Grade School

+Welcome to Grade School on Exercism's Python Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given students' names along with the grade that they are in, create a roster for the school.